-Corrupt activity is not easy to prove, which some scholars understand should justify a lower standard of proof.
-On the other hand, corruption is a criminal offence with severe consequences to the offender, which may justify a higher standard of proof.
+Corruption is not easy to prove, which some scholars understand should justify a lower standard of proof.
+However, corruption is a criminal offence with severe consequences to the offender, which may justify a higher standard of proof.

-There seems to be a consensus among international tribunals and commentators regarding the need for a high standard of proof of corruption, demanding 'clear and convincing' evidence to prove allegations of bribery 'beyond doubt'.
+There seems to be a consensus regarding the need for a high standard of proof of corruption, demanding 'clear and convincing' evidence to prove allegations of bribery 'beyond doubt'.
 Arbitral tribunals rejected allegations of bribery base on pure 'allusions not supported by evidence and based on suppositions'.
 Scholars, however, sometimes argue that arbitrators should not deviate from the 'traditional balance of probabilities standard' and lower the burden of proof on a case-by-case basis, where it seems 'reasonable' and 'justified'.